acemod/ACE3/wiki/missionmaker/modules.md

 ### 1.16 Pointing settings
 *Part of ace_finger*

-This module allow you to tweak settings for finger pointing such as is if it's enabled or the distance people can see you point things
+This module allows you to tweak settings for finger pointing such as if it's enabled or the distance at which people can see you pointing at something.

 **Settings:**